 Matthew Failor: Oh, yeah.

 Caitlin Helfer: I usually have a full canine one in my car because if I can get him back to the car, it’s fine.
 But I want to be able to take care of them once they’re back to the car and I’ve wrapped more paws on trails, because people just — there’s always glass on them.
 It seems like any trail I go to there’s glass on the trail.

 Matthew Failor: That is something we do not deal with up here.

 Caitlin Helfer: That’s wonderful.

 Matthew Failor: I don’t miss the lower 48 in that sense.
-There’s too many disrespectful people that litter and the dogs bear the brunt of that.
+There are too many disrespectful people that litter and the dogs bear the brunt of that.

 Matthew Failor: 4-legged animal.

 Caitlin Helfer: So on E collar he great he won’t even touch them, he knows the collars on, and he’s a collar smart dog.
 But I have control over him and I had a dog that came up to him and he got him on the ear and started a dog fight and they had no control over their dog.
 And it’s like I’m not going to not take him out on trails off leash where he can roam and actually get his exercise and burn energy.
 But there are so many people down here that take their dogs and just cut them loose.
 And the owner wasn’t even in sight.
 So I’m trying to break [inaudible 51:43] of a dog I don’t know.

 Matthew Failor: Yeah, thankfully, it’s just an ear.
 Not like a…